yazzzuk/azure_service_bus_reader/README.md

 # Azure Service Bus Peek Tool

 A small Python CLI to peek (non-destructive read) messages from an Azure Service Bus queue and its Dead-Letter Queue (DLQ) using a SAS connection string.
+I've stuck separate python scripts into a popular LLM and told it combine them.

 ## Features